clean-code-craft-tcq-2/stream-line-JyothiLakshmikanth/README.md

 ## Test Specifications:
 - Generate the random values as the readings for respective sensors
-- format the data into csv format
+- Update in the map
 - Print the data from sensor on console